izzydoesit/lead_billing_engine_API/ASSIGNMENT.md

   * Duplicate Lead Detection: Ensure that duplicate leads (same user, same action type, same engagement level) are not charged multiple times and recorded as savings in the billing report.
   * Billing Cap Implementation: Apply a billing cap of $100 per lead user.
 Any charges beyond this cap should not be billed but recorded as savings in the billing report.
   * Product Association: Differentiate leads based on product_id.
 Leads with the same user and action types but different products should be treated as separate and billed independently.

 * Database Integration:
   * ORM: Use an ORM (e.g., SQLAlchemy for Python) for database interactions.
   * Migrations: Implement database migrations to handle schema changes.
 Eg: Alembic for Python

+* Develop REST API /billingReports in order to fetch the billing report.
+It should accept date ranges as query parameters.

 ### 3. Database Schema
    Design a PostgreSQL database with the following tables: